Cyprus

 Key requirements

-We convert the commonly cited annual euro minimum into a monthly USD planning anchor.
-Your file may still be assessed holistically, and dependents add material income requirements.
+We convert the commonly cited annual euro minimum into a monthly USD planning figure.
+Officers may review your whole file, and dependents add meaningful income needs.

 - SavingsNot modeled as required